Updated February 2014

 Miscarriage and ectopic pregnancy statistics

-- A miscarriage is the loss of a pregnancy that happens sometime during the first 23 weeks .
+A miscarriage is the loss of a pregnancy during the first 23 weeks.
+The main sign of a miscarriage is vaginal bleeding.
+This may be followed by cramping and pain in the lower abdomen .
 An ectopic pregnancy is a pregnancy that develops in the fallopian tubes instead of in the womb.
 Sometimes an ectopic pregnancy can also develop in the abdominal cavity.
 An ectopic pregnancy is a serious life-threatening condition and will end in miscarriage .

 - It is difficult to know exactly how many miscarriages take place because often a miscarriage occurs before the mother realises she is pregnant.
-However, it is estimated that approximately 20 percent of all pregnancies miscarry, with the majority (up to 85 percent) doing so in the first trimester (weeks 1 to 12) .
+However, it is estimated that a miscarriage occurs in 15-20% of recognised pregnancies, with 85% of spontaneous miscarriages occurring in the first trimester (weeks 1 to 12) .
+In the UK, early pregnancy loss accounts for over 50,000 admissions annually .

-- A women with a body mass index of 30 or more has a 25 percent (1 in 4) more risk of having a miscarriage that a woman with a normal BMI for her height .
+- A woman with a body mass index (BMI) of 30 or more has a 25% (1:4) more risk of having a miscarriage that a woman with a normal BMI for her height .

-- From a mental health point of view, up to and 1 in 5 women who experience miscarriage have anxiety levels similar to people attending psychiatric outpatient services, and up to a third of women attending specialist clinics as a result of miscarriage are clinically depressed .
+- From a mental health point of view, up to and 1 in 5 women who experience miscarriage have anxiety levels similar to people attending psychiatric outpatient services, and up to one-third of women attending specialist clinics as a result of miscarriage are clinically depressed .

 England and Wales

-- Miscarriages are more common in teenagers 14 years old or under (15.2 miscarriages per 100 deliveries), and women aged 40 years or more (18.4 miscarriages in 100 deliveries) .
+- Miscarriages are more common in teenagers 14 years old or younger (15.2 miscarriages per 100 deliveries), and women aged 40 years or older (15.8 miscarriages in 100 deliveries) .

 - Between 2012-2013 there were 11,199 ectopic pregnancies leading to a hospital stay (1.7 ectopic pregnancies per 100 deliveries) .